 Tuesday, April 22, 2008

 World War I, Cairo.
 The British army sends lieutenant T.E.
 Lawrence deeply into the Arab peninsula in order to find prince Feisal and "estimate the situation" against their enemy, the Ottoman Empire.
-But Lawrence quickly blends in with the area, becomes friends with the mighty Ali and Auda, unites the rivaling Arab tribes and starts an attack against the Turkish army and Ottoman empire that controls their territory.
-After he leads the Arabs to victory in Aquaba and Damascus, he gets dismissed, while the British army turns Arab countries into colonies.
+But Lawrence quickly blends in with the area, becomes friends with the mighty Ali and Auda, unites the rivaling Arab tribes and starts an attack against the Turkish army that controls their territory.
+After he leads the Arabs to victory in Aquaba and Damascus, he gets dismissed, the Ottoman Empire dissolves while the British army turns Arab countries into colonies.

-One of Spielberg's favorite films, adventure epic "Lawrence of Arabia" won 7 Oscars, 5 Golden Globes and 4 BAFTA awards, including best picture, and kindliness of the critics despite a few historical inaccuracies, making even some state that even the best modern films can't even touch it.
+One of Spielberg's favorite films, adventure epic "Lawrence of Arabia" won numerous awards and kindliness of the critics despite a few historical inaccuracies, making even some state that even the best modern films can't even touch it.
 Sometimes fascinating, sometimes stiff and schematic, "Lawrence" is at its best when it plays out in the suggestive landscapes of deserts, by which it gains a highly stylish tone: the hidden leitmotiv is the everlasting nature of some things as opposed to futile actions of individuals who try to change the world.
 One of the movie's trademarks is the fact that it's almost a one-man-show that centres entirely around the unusual character of T.E.
 Lawrence, one of the most successful diversants in military history, a British lieutenant who was bored with his life, eager for adventure and different cultures - the thing that attracted Lean is almost unbelievable historical irony that not an Arab, but actually a British achieved the impossible: to unite all those rivalling Arab tribes against the Turks and awaken their national identity.